Tuplanolla/dez/prototype/notes.md

-I have not found a solution to this problem either, but disallowing operational class sharing and using explicit operational class inheritance might work (or exacerbate the overlapping instance problem; I need to investigate).
+I have not found a solution to this problem either, but disallowing operational class sharing and using explicit operational class inheritance might work (or exacerbate the overlapping instance problem).
+I will try this and see what happens.

 Regarding the scope of operational classes (minor issue), Spitters and van der Weegen claim that
 "what we really need are canonical names" and have one module with all the operational classes in the implementation.
+This conflicts with explicit operational class inheritance, so I will ignore their advice and see what happens.

 > Because `e` and `op` are freshly introduced local names,
 > we cannot bind notations to them prior to this theorem.